 After modeling and examples, it’s time for the fun part – writing!
 With your students first writing practice, you probably want to give them a descriptive writing prompt.
 This can be a basic sentence to work with or an image.
 Then, challenge students with creating a descriptive sentence!

-I personally find that using picture prompts words best for starting descriptive writing.
+I personally find that using picture prompts works best for starting descriptive writing.
 I have fifteen descriptive writing picture prompts that you can use!
 These can be printed or used digitally.
 Each prompt has an image and guides students through selecting specific words to use in their descriptive sentence.

 It’s normal for students to struggle at first with descriptive writing.
 If you notice that they are using some repetitive verbs or adjectives, create a chart with alternatives (ex. alternatives for the word “pretty”) or show students how to find synonyms.